Wodie/p25link/README.md

 P25NX2 is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25NX, P25Link, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.

+# Featues

+## For P25NX network:
+Voice talk groups 10100 to 10599.
+Private and Talk group TMS text messages implemented if repeaters are on the same TG.
+Private and Talk group Page functionality implemented if repeaters are on same TG.
+Repeater Scan mode with priority index for talk groups.
+Local and remote ourtesy tones.
+Use the same router setup as with pnxmono.

+For P25-MMDVM network:
+Voice talk groups 11 to 65534.

+# Setup

 To configure your Cisco router, please follow the P25NX router setup.
 If you only want to connect to P25-MMDVM, you only need to setup STUN.

 To use the p25nx2 program copy files to your Raspberry path /opt/p25nx2.